 Interest income, adjusted for accretion of original issue discount, or OID, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 We stop accruing interest on investments when it is determined that interest is no longer collectible.
 Investments that are expected to pay regularly scheduled interest in cash are generally placed on non-accrual status when there is reasonable doubt that principal or interest cash payments will be collected.
 Cash interest payments received on investments may be recognized as income or applied to principal depending upon management's judgment.
-Such non-accrual investments are restored to accrual status if past due principal and interest are paid in cash, and in management's judgment, are likely to continue timely payment of their remaining interest.
-As of December 31, 2016, there were 11 investments on which we had stopped accruing cash and/or payment in kind, or PIK interest or OID income.
+Such non-accrual investments are restored to accrual status if past due principal and interest are paid in cash, and the portfolio companies, in management's judgment, are likely to continue timely payment of their remaining interest.
+As of June 30, 2017, there were seven investments on which we had stopped accruing cash and/or payment in kind, or PIK interest or OID income.